mnater/resizeToFit/README.md

 `resizeToFit.init()` takes an array of CSS-selectors as input parameter and then automatically resizes the content of the selected elements.

+It is very important to carefully choose the selectors. `resizeToFit` calculates the sizes per selector, thus all elements with the same selector will be resized to the same size (the smallest font-size necessary to fit all elements with this selector to their container).
+Therefor, if there are different elements (with different sizes) you'll need different selectors.

+Also make sure to use the selector with the highest specifity (otherwise your CSS may overwrite the settings from resizeToFit).

 ## Listen to resizing
 If the viewport-width changes font-sizes need to be recalculatet.
 Thus you can listen to `resize-events` and call `resizeToFit.resize()` when the event is fired: